zneb97/SoftDesFinalProject/examplePage.md

 # The Bot in Use

 ## Progress
 The bot is now able to search for basic powerups, utilize them in basic activities, and dispatch enemies with varying degrees of success.
 Although survival and increasing score by brick breaking is still its primary directive it now is able to better handle the beginning level.
 As seen below it actively will eliminate monsters and is aware of powerups.
-Hello

 ## Video